 Here's one group of 4 things:

 Count up all the things (each of the small boxes) and we get 12.
 Notice that another way to think of this picture is that we took a rectangle with one side of length 4 and one side of length 3, and then found the area of the rectangle.
 But that way's not as much fun, because then we don't get to overuse the word "things."

 Even if the numbers aren't all whole numbers, a similar diagram will still work.

-Simply draw a rectangle with side lengths 3.5 and 6.2, and 3.5 x 6.2 is the area of that rectangle.
-If thinking about it in a real life scenario, you have to imagine that we have 3.5 of something and 6.2 of something else.
+Simply draw a rectangle with side lengths 3.5 and 6.2, and 3.5 × 6.2 is the area of that rectangle.
+If we're thinking about it in a real-life scenario, imagine that we have 3.5 of something and 6.2 of something else.
 Let's just hope they're not living things, or this could get messy.